Shalom Readers (for children)

-The following titles have been carefully selected by educational professionals.
+The following titles have been carefully selected for children by educational professionals.
 New titles are added every year.
 Titles in bold are the new books added for this year.
 Grade categories are only a guide.
 Children may choose from any level according to their interests and abilities.
 Books noted with an * are out of print and unavailable as a reward choice.
 They may, however, be checked out from the Central Plains Shalom Readers Library at our office in Freeman if they are not available in your church, school or public libraries.
 Please note that a $15.00 fee will be charged for each book that is borrowed from the SR library and not returned.
 This fee will be used to purchase replacement books.

 Click here to download the 2021-22 children's book list (books from 2000-2021)

-Click here to download the list of out of print titles.
+Click here to download the children's list of out of print titles.

 These books are still good and available in used bookstores, libraries or personal collections.